Beer tap

-A beer tap is a valve, specifically a tap, for controlling the release of beer.
-While other kinds of tap may be called faucet, valve or spigot, the use of tap for beer is almost universal.
-The word was originally coined for the wooden valve in traditional barrels.
+A beer tap is a valved device for controlling the release of beer.
+While the same hardware in other contexts may be called faucet, valve or spigot, the use of tap for beer is almost universal.
+The word originally referred to the conical wooden plug used with traditional barrels.

 Beer served from a tap is largely known as draught beer, though beer served from a cask is more commonly called cask ale, while beer from a keg may specifically be called keg beer.
 Beer taps can be also used to serve similar drinks like cider or long drinks.

 There are many different types and styles of beer or keg taps.

-Etymology

-Originally the word referred to a solid wood stopper used to plug the hole in a barrel, so as to contain the contents.
-The shape was identical to a taproot, from which the name derived.

-The word was originally coined for the wooden valve in traditional barrels.

 Usage

 Pressure-dispense bar tap

 Beer supplied in kegs is served with the aid of external pressure from a cylinder of carbon dioxide (or occasionally nitrogen) which forces the beer out of the keg and up a narrow tube to the bar.
 At the end of this tube is a valve built into a fixture (usually somewhat decorative) on the bar.
 This is the beer tap and opening it with a small lever causes beer, pushed by the gas from the cylinder, to flow into the glass.
 Some view this system as disadvantageous as it produces a frothy head which must be left to subside before more beer can be added to the glass.
 Some manufacturers have tried to address this problem by producing a device which allows the beer to be poured from the bottom up.
 Some people, such as Germans and the Dutch prefer a rather large amount of head on their beers.